CatmanFan/FriishProduce/README.md

 * Replace WAD contents with forwarder to auto-load specific emulator core and ROM

 ## How-to
-*Coming soon*
+*Coming soon*<br>

----
-For information on how to use the [legacy edition](https://github.com/CatmanFan/FriishProduce/tree/main/legacy) (versions 0.0.1.0-alpha to 0.26-beta), see the [Wiki](https://github.com/CatmanFan/FriishProduce/wiki/Setup).

 **Make sure you have a (v)Wii NAND backup in case anything goes wrong!**

 See [here](https://github.com/CatmanFan/FriishProduce/wiki/Translation) for a how-to on translating the app.

+---
+For information on how to use the [legacy edition](https://github.com/CatmanFan/FriishProduce/tree/main/legacy) (versions 0.0.1.0-alpha to 0.26-beta), see the [Wiki](https://github.com/CatmanFan/FriishProduce/wiki).
 ---

 ### Platforms